My Dad’s Easy Homemade Kung Pao Chicken Recipe

 If you grew up eating Chinese-American takeout, Kung Pao Chicken probably holds a special place in your memory.
 It’s savory, slightly sweet, deeply umami, and somehow always hits the spot—especially when piled high over rice.
 This version, Dad’s Kung Pao Chicken, is a family-style stir fry that keeps everything you love about the classic while making it fresher, brighter, and packed with vegetables.

 This recipe is one of those dishes that doesn’t rely on perfection—it relies on technique.
-High heat, a simple marinade, a balanced sauce, and a lot of vegetables come together in about 30 minutes.
-It’s the kind of meal that feels nostalgic and comforting but still works beautifully for a busy weeknight or a big family dinner.
+High heat, a large skillet, a simple marinade, a balanced sauce, and a lot of vegetables come together in about 30 minutes.
+This Chinese takeout favorite is the kind of meal that feels nostalgic and comforting but still works beautifully for a busy weeknight or a big family dinner.

 Whether you’re looking for a healthier Kung Pao Chicken recipe, a protein-packed stir fry, or a Chinese-American takeout classic you can make at home, this one delivers.